intrinio/intrinio-realtime-options-dotnet-sdk/README.md

 ### Methods

-`Client client = new Client(OnTrade, OnQuote, OnOpenInterest, OnUnusualActivity);` - Creates an Intrinio Real-Time client.
-The provided actions implement OnTrade, OnQuote, OnOpenInterest, and OnUnusualActivity which handle what happens when the associated event happens.
+`Client client = new Client(OnTrade, OnQuote, OnRefresh, OnUnusualActivity);` - Creates an Intrinio Real-Time client.
+The provided actions implement OnTrade, OnQuote, OnRefresh, and OnUnusualActivity which handle what happens when the associated event happens.
 * **Parameter** `onTrade`: The Action accepting trades.
 If no `onTrade` callback is provided, you will not receive trade updates from the server.
 * **Parameter** `onQuote`: The Action accepting quotes.
 If no `onQuote` callback is provided, you will not receive quote (ask, bid) updates from the server.
-* **Parameter** `onOpenInterest`: The Action accepting open interest messages.
-If no `onOpenInterest` callback is provided, you will not receive open interest data from the server.
+* **Parameter** `onRefresh`: The Action accepting refresh messages.
+If no `onRefresh` callback is provided, you will not receive open interest, open, close, high, low data from the server.
 Note: open interest data is only updated at the beginning of every trading day.
 If this callback is provided you will recieve an update immediately, as well as every 15 minutes (approx).
 * **Parameter** `onUnusualActivity`: The Action accepting unusual activity events.
 If no `onUnusualActivity` callback is provided, you will not receive unusual activity updates from the server.

 ---------